INF-3201-2022/assignment-2/README.md

 # assignment-2
-Name your repository starting with "assignment_2".
+Create and name your private repository starting with "assignment_2".

 Send me on discord your names in the group with the private github repository you create for the assignment asap.